 Officials reported details of yesterday’s strikes, noting that assessments of results are based on initial reports.

 Strikes in Syria

-Coalition forces conducted eight strikes consisting of nine engagements against ISIS targets in Syria:
+Coalition military forces conducted 18 strikes against ISIS targets in Syria:

--- Near Abu Kamal, a strike destroyed an ISIS-held building.
+-- Near Abu Kamal, Syria, a strike destroyed an ISIS media center.

 Strikes in Iraq

-Coalition forces conducted six strikes consisting of 46 engagements against ISIS targets in Iraq, coordinated with and in support of the Iraqi government:
+Coalition military forces conducted eight strikes against ISIS targets in Iraq, coordinated with and in support of the Iraqi government:

--- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed four weapons caches, two tunnels systems, two explosives storage facilities, an explosives cache, and a mortar system.
+-- Near Rawah, a strike engaged an ISIS tactical unit and destroyed an observation post.